 - Salt and fresh cracked pepper, to taste

-- 1 can small white beans, drained and rinsed
+- 1 can of small white beans, drained and rinsed

 - 3 cups sliced fresh spinach (about 3 ounces)